Niaz2959/Random-User-API-Performance-Test/README.md

 - Clone this project
 - Setup Jmeter_HOME
 - Click on apache-jmeter-5.6.2\bin\ApacheJMeter.jar
-- Save the jmx file in bin folder and open the jms file in jmeter
+- Save the jmx file in bin folder and open the jmx file in jmeter

 ## URL
 ## https://random-data-api.com/api/v2/users